-Yet another NWA Worlds Heavyweight Championship match took place for Siki during this era, when he battled Killer Kowalski in July of ‘64 in a Two out of Three Falls Match.
-Coming out on the losing end did nothing to cap his steam, however, as he remained a top draw throughout North America for the next several years, winning a handful of regional titles and feuding with the likes of Abdullah the Butcher, Bobo Brazil and Dave Ruhl.
+Yet another NWA Worlds Heavyweight Championship match took place for Siki during this time, a Two-out-of-Three Falls battle against Killer Kowalski in July of ‘64.
+Coming out on the losing end did nothing to cap his steam, however, as he remained a top draw throughout North America for the next several years, winning a handful of regional titles and feuding with the likes of Abdullah the Butcher, Bobo Brazil, and Dave Ruhl.
 He even found time to record a couple of albums of country music hits and return to Stu Hart’s territory to wrestle a bear.
 The bear won both altercations.

 Passing On His Knowledge

 As Sweet Daddy got into his mid-forties, he began taking fewer and fewer bookings abroad, preferring to stay local and spend time singing with his country band and at his local karaoke bar.
 After a 2-month tour of Japan near the end of ’84, Sweet Daddy made his way to Memphis for his final big territory stay, his now infamous run-in Jerry Jarrett’s CWA.